History of immigration and nationality law in the United States: 18th century

 The United States Constitution was adopted on September 17, 1787.
 Article I, section 8, clause 4 of the Constitution expressly gives the United States Congress the power to establish a uniform rule of naturalization.

 Pursuant to this power, Congress in 1790 passed the first naturalization law for the United States, the Naturalization Act of 1790.
 The law enabled those who had resided in the country for two years and had kept their current state of residence for a year to apply for citizenship.
-However, it restricted naturalization to "free white persons" of "good moral character".
+However, it restricted naturalization to "free white persons" of "good character".
 Oddly, the law authorized any "court of record" to perform naturalization.
 In other words, for over 110 years, any federal or state court of record could naturalize a qualified applicant.

-The Naturalization Act of 1795 increased the residency requirement to five years residence and added a requirement to give a three years notice of intention to apply for citizenship, and the Naturalization Act of 1798 further increased the residency requirement to 14 years and required five years notice of intent to apply for citizenship.
+The Naturalization Act of 1795 increased the residency requirement to five years residence and added a requirement to give a three years notice of intention to apply for citizenship and the Naturalization Act of 1798 further increased the residency requirement to 14 years and required five years notice of intent to apply for citizenship.

+The Alien and Sedition Acts were passed by the 5th U.S. Congress and signed into law by President John Adams in June and July 1798.
+They developed within the context of overlaps between America's first major political party rivalry, the early international convulsions of what soon became the Napoleonic wars, and challenges of reconciling press freedom with domestic tranquility.
+Three of the four acts were temporary, rarely used and/or soon repealed.
+By 1802 only one of the four, the Alien Enemies Act remained.
+It was most extensively used after Japan and Germany declared war on the United States in December, 1941, and never since then, until 2025.